IrrXClient-Dev/IrrX-Public/README.md

 # Info
 IrrX Client is an MCBE Utility mod made by: Alizq, ringoXD and Rasky1

-IrrX Client is a skid of the Actinium Client
+IrrX Client is a skid of the Iris

 ## Credits

-* Actinium Developers
+* Iris Developers
 * Alizq
 * ringoXD
 * Rasky1